peterlaxalt/dayton-valley-aquaponics/README.md

 - You can access your ```localhost:4000``` from any device because ```.ngrok``` is amazing.
 - In the ```/_ngrok/``` folder you'll find a .zip file with .ngrok in it.
 Install that.
 - In terminal, simply type ```$ ./ngrok http 4000``` to fire up a server and they will provide urls.
+- Be sure that if you are on development and potentially behind a directory such as ```/dayton-valley-aquaponics/```, you'll have to append that to your .ngrok url.

 ## Deploy via Terminal
 - We're hosted up on Github pages, deploying off of the ```master``` branch.